AREschweiz/nb-trips-by-public-transport-in-Switzerland/README.md

 DO NOT commit or share in any way these two CSV-files!
 These are personal data.

 ### Contact
-Please don't hesitate to contact me if you have questions or comments about this code: antonin.danalet@are.admin.ch
+Please don't hesitate to contact befragung@are.admin.ch if you have questions or comments about this code.